jpedro/jpedro.github.io/git-dd.md

 'dd' is aliased to 'deploy'
 ```

-O kay.
 That was... *helpful*.

-`dd` is a git finger-friendly alias to yet another git alias.
+`dd` is a git finger-friendly alias to another git alias.

 > "Turtles all the way down"
 >